Method 1: Restart Windows Explorer

 Step 2: Click the More details button if you can’t see the full version of Task Manager.
 If you get the full version, skip to the next step.

-Step 3: In the Processes tab -> Windows Explorer -> right click on it and then click Restart option to restart File Explorer as well as Taskbar.
+Step 3: In the Processes tab -> Windows Explorer -> right-click on it and then click the Restart option to restart File Explorer and Taskbar.